lkuper/CSE232-2023-09/course-overview.md

 In your small group, three members of the group must take on the following **roles**, and carry out this role in addition to actively participating in the conversation.
 Each student in the class should serve in each of the roles **two or more times** during the term, and we'll track roles in a spreadsheet.

   * **Scribe**: The role of the scribe is to take notes during the conversation, while participating in the conversation themselves.
 After class, all the scribes will meet and contribute to a formal write-up of the class discussion on the course's public GitHub wiki.
-  * **Manager**: The role of the manager is to keep track of time and make sure that all of the discussion questions get touched upon.
+  * **Manager**: The role of the manager is to keep track of time and make sure that all of the discussion questions get touched upon and that everyone has had a chance to speak.
 Afterward, they will be responsible for recording everyone's role on a shared spreadsheet.
   * **Ambassador**: The role of the ambassador is to represent their small group in the large-group discussion afterward.
 Ambassadors will also be the first ones to answer follow-up questions from the rest of the class, or to pose questions to the rest of the class that would be helpful to discuss.

+Other members of the group should all participate in the discussion, but don't need to play a specific role.

 The small-group discussion will use the following process: